inky03/hscript-insanity/README.md

 > [!WARNING]
 > this feature is experimental and currently very unfinished. <br>
-> currently only empty classes can be properly defined in scripted modules, and only the CLASS type is supported (ENUMS and ABSTRACTS will be supported later)
+> currently only CLASS types are supported (ENUMS and ABSTRACTS will be supported later)

 you can define custom modules from string and use them in scripts !!